 Click the image above to download the AMRoC brochure.
 Use the map link below for directions to AMRoC Fab Lab.
 AMRoC is open 11:00 am to 8:00 pm Tuesday through Saturday.
 Closed Sunday and Monday.

 The Tampa Bay Advanced Manufacturing & Robotics Center Fab Lab (AMRoC) is a program of the non-profit Foundation for Community Driven Innovation.
-A public Fab Lab, the mission of AMRoC is to empower people with resources for creative self-expression and bridge the manufacturing and industry talent gap through robust project-based engineering education and training.
+A public Fab Lab, the mission of AMRoC is to build community capacity through opportunities for developing resiliency and self-reliance, build personal empowerment through creative self-expression and to help bridge the manufacturing & industry talent gap in the process.

 AMRoC is located at University Mall in Tampa, and is part of the new mixed used, city center redevelopment underway there.

 All fee based services benefit our nonprofit mission of education and workforce skills development.

 Click on the Quick Links below for a comprehensive overview of AMRoC Fab Lab.